perlmaster/perlstuff/README.md

-zipwrite.pl - write files to a ZIP file zipbackup.pl - backup an entire directory tree to a ZIP file antbuild.pl - produce output similar to the "ant -projecthjelp" command
+zipwrite.pl - write files to a ZIP file zipbackup.pl - backup an entire directory tree to a ZIP file antbuild.pl - produce output similar to the "ant -projecthjelp" command dir-missing.pl - find files in one directory missing from another directory dir-common.pl - find files common to 2 directories

 the other files in this repository are files that are "required" by the above named scripts